Tackling drainage problems

-If the problem is on a public street, road or highway, use fix my street to report the problem.
+If the problem is on a public street, road or highway, you can report the problem online.

 If the problem is on a council estate or on the outside of a council block, call our cleaning team on 020 8921 4661.